mtasende/airbnb-analysis/README.md

     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org

-## How to interact with your project
+## How to interact with the project
-When your project isn't meant to be interactive or used for other projects, you should instead talk about the technical details of your project.
-What were your results?
-What did you do to improve them?
-What methods did you try?
-What worked?
-What didn't work?
+The results of the analysis can be found in the _reports_ folder.
+Also, the notebooks in the _notebooks_ folder can be run, in order, to obtain the analysis results.
+The `scratchpad` folder contains notebooks that should be ignored by the regular user.

-## License
+## Licensing, Authors, Acknowledgements
 Code released under the [MIT](https://github.com/mtasende/airbnb-analysis/blob/master/LICENSE) license.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>